 - I grew up in Kalamazoo.
-My brother and sister still live there.
+My sister still lives there.

 - I now live in Mulliken.
 I share the town with about 600 souls.

-- I share a small home with Joan and two kitties (Taffy and Oreo).
-We used to have two other cats, Butterscotch and Peppermint.
+- I share a small home with Joan and two rather old kitties (Taffy and Oreo).
+We used to have three other cats,

-- I want to retire to Marquette, or Duluth.
-Joan doesn’t; claims they’re too cold.
-There’s a good chance we’ll end up in Saint Ignace.
+- I wanted to retire to Marquette, or Duluth.
+Joan didn’t; claims they’re too cold.
+She might be right.